Tristan Coelho : Associate Artist

 Artist website: http://https://soundcloud.com/tristancoelho

-Tristan Coelho is an award-winning Sydney-based composer who specialises in concert music, film and multimedia projects.
+Tristan Coelho (b.
+1983) is an award-winning Sydney-based composer who specialises in concert music, film and multimedia projects.

-With an interest in a wide range of music from experimental classical and electronic to fusion and prog rock, he strives for a unique balance in his scores and an individual sound for each project.
-This diversity of sound worlds is mirrored in the range of performance venues he has worked in and the various settings of his music including art galleries in London, 12-century churches in France, theatres in the Netherlands, and concert halls and bars in Australia.
+With an interest in a wide range of music from experimental classical and electronic to world music and jazz, he strives for a unique balance in his scores and an individual sound for each project.
+This diversity of sound worlds is mirrored by the range of performance venues he has worked in, including art galleries in London, 12th-century churches in France, theatres in the Netherlands, and concert halls in Australia and the US.

-In 2014, Tristan Coelho was invited to the Etchings Festival held in Auvillar, France where his work Ripples was premiered and he received lessons from Mark Andre and Beat Furrer.
-He has appeared at the Young Composers Meeting hosted by Orkest de Ereprijs, the Dartington International Summer School and the NYU/ASCAP Film Scoring Workshop.
-In 2014 he took part in the Internationale Ferienkurse für Neue Musik, Darmstadt.
+In 2014, Tristan was invited to the Etchings Festival held in Auvillar, France where his work Ripples was premiered, and where he received lessons from Mark Andre and Beat Furrer.
+He has appeared at the Young Composers' Meeting hosted by Orkest de Ereprijs, the Dartington International Summer School, the NYU/ASCAP Film Scoring Workshop and the Internationale Ferienkurse für Neue Musik, Darmstadt.

-Coelho graduated from the Sydney Conservatorium of Music in 2006 with a Bachelor of Music in composition with first class honours and the Sydney University Medal.
-He then went on to receive both a full tuition scholarship and a Sydney University travelling scholarship to study at the Royal College of Music from 2007-2008 where he was awarded a Master's degree with distinction.
-He has studied formally with Michael Smetanin, Damien Ricketson, Mary Finsterer, Trevor Pearce and David Sawer amongst others.
+Tristan graduated from the Sydney Conservatorium of Music in 2006 and went on to study at the Royal College of Music in 2007-2008.
+He has studied composition formally with Michael Smetanin, Damien Ricketson, Mary Finsterer, Trevor Pearce and David Sawer, among others, and piano with Stephanie McCallum.

 Awards & Prizes